AlexsLemonade/OpenScPCA-analysis/README.md

 You can ask questions, propose analyses, get help in [GitHub Discussions](https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions).

-You can also join the OpenScPCA community in the `#open_scpca` channel on our [Cancer Data Science Slack](https://ccdatalab.org/slack).
+You can also join the OpenScPCA community in the `#open-scpca` channel on our [Cancer Data Science Slack](https://ccdatalab.org/slack).

-GitHub issues are reserved for planned and defined tasks or bug reports.
+GitHub Issues are reserved for planned and defined tasks or bug reports.
 If this is your first time interacting with the project, please post in Discussions.

 If you wish to report a security vulnerability, please [email](mailto:report@ccdatalab.org) us.